 Not all diamond certificates are equally reliable.
-We recommend only choosing diamonds with a certificate from the GIA or AGS.
-These labs are known for providing reliable, accurate grading of diamonds and other gemstones.
-Other labs, such as IGI or EGL, aren’t as reliable.
+We recommend only choosing diamonds with a certificate from the GIA.
+This lab is known for providing reliable, accurate grading of diamonds and other gemstones.

 Diamonds are graded for clarity, a characteristic that measures how free a diamond is of visible inclusions and blemishes.
 The higher a diamond’s clarity grade, the fewer inclusions and visual blemishes it has.

 Most inclusions are tiny, meaning you’ll only ever be able to spot them under magnification.
 As these inclusions are so small, it’s more cost-effective to buy a diamond that appears clear when it’s viewed with the naked eye than one that’s absolutely flawless.